 Bates Nut Farm in Valley Center provides families the opportunity to spend time on a working farm.
 While there, you will learn how the farm transformed itself from a groove of walnut trees to a full fledge retail business today.

 Take a tour and discover how nuts get from the tree to your table.
-Tours are available for groups of 15 or more and is $5.50 per person.
+Tours are available for groups of 15 or more.
 Call 760-749-3333 for reservations.